Consumers will pay a 16% price premium for a great customer experience (CX). If you delight your customers, they’ll reward you.

 “Emotionally savvy brands combine CX discipline with empathy to make customers smile”.

 Apart from consistent experience at every touchpoint, customers demand reliable and outstanding customer service.
 If you break an emotional bond with a customer, they will usually start thinking rationally.
-Most of the customers will remain loyal if the brand offers an honest response.
+Most customers will remain loyal if the brand offers an honest response.

 Hence it is vital that brands should focus on understanding the role of emotional customer experience and find ways to humanize their interactions at every customer touchpoint.